-Within your degree program, you select to pursue one of four study options.
+Within your degree program, you must select to pursue one of four study options.
 Your curricular requirements and program duration will depend on which study option you choose.

-All students starting an INI degree program in Spring 2021 and beyond will select one of these new study options.
-After Spring 2021, all students must declare their study option upon admission into the degree program.
+All students must declare their study option upon admission into the degree program.